top of page

 • Have I maintained objectivity while developing insights?

-• Are Digital Society concepts explicitly woven throughout?
+• Are Digital Society concepts evident throughout my analysis?

 • Have I used appropriate terminology accurately?